-Thunbergia grandiflora is a vigorous, evergreen vine with thick tuberous roots from which emerge rope-like stems holding up to 5 inches (12.5 cm) long dark green leaves that have a slightly toothed margin.
-From mid summer to late fall appear the beautiful, up to 3 inches (7.5 cm) wide, pale blue, tubular, flaring flowers that are cup-like with pale yellow to cream blue striped centers.
+Thunbergia grandiflora is a vigorous evergreen vine with thick tuberous roots from which emerge rope-like stems holding up to 5 inches (12.5 cm) long, dark green leaves with a slightly toothed margin.
+From mid-summer to late fall appear the beautiful, pale blue, cup-like flowers with pale yellow to cream blue striped centers.

 USDA hardiness zone 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).

 How to Grow and Care